 Situation and Challenge

-New soft products as a complement to hard products offer the automotive industry new opportunities to forge closer ties with the customer and increase earnings during the lifetime of the vehicle.
+New soft digital products as a complement to hard products offer the vehicle industry new opportunities to forge closer ties with the customers and increase earnings during the lifetime of a vehicle.

 In the manufacturing industry where vehicles and equipment are sold to customers, the problem is often that margins decrease over time due to competition.
 Aftermarket services are becoming increasingly important for profitability.
 One way to develop the aftermarket services offer is to gather information about the vehicle and equipment utilization, and automatically send this to a central server (for example via telematics).
 With this information database as the basis, aftermarket service offers can be produced based on the actual utilization of the vehicle or equipment.